Platelet Rich Plasma Therapy at MD Pain

 What conditions can stem cell and PRP therapy treat?

-These two treatments, which utilize the body’s natural healing powers, have been found to be effective in relieving an array of physical problems related to tendon, ligament, muscle, joint, and bone damage.
-Stem cell and PRP therapy have been utilized in treating various areas of the body, including knees, hips, backs, and shoulders, that people have injured or that are affected by overuse or degenerative conditions such as rheumatoid arthritis.
+These two procedures, which utilize the body’s natural healing powers, have been found to be effective in relieving an array of physical problems related to tendon, ligament, muscle, joint, and bone damage.
+Stem cell and PRP therapy have been utilized in improving various areas of the body, including knees, hips, backs, and shoulders, that people have injured or that are affected by overuse or degenerative conditions such as rheumatoid arthritis.

 Why undergo stem cell and PRP therapy rather than other forms of treatment such as surgery?

-Is such treatment safe and effective?
+Is such therapy safe and effective?

-Often this type of treatment will be administered before joint replacement surgery is considered, as the latter type of treatment is seen as a last resort.
+Often this type of therapy will be administered before joint replacement surgery is considered, as the latter type of treatment is seen as a last resort.
 It has been found to be highly effective.